CONSTITUTION OF KESWICK HUNT CLUB

 ARTICLE II: CLASSES OF MEMBERSHIP & MEMBERSHIP PROCESS

-1. Membership in the Club shall be of the following classes: Regular Voting, Junior, Associate, Farmer, Honorary.
+1. Membership in the Club shall be of the following classes: Regular Voting, Junior, Associate, Young Adult Associate, Farmer, Honorary.

 2. The Board of Governors shall have discretion to establish additional classes of memberships and to fix the entrance fee and dues for each of the present classes and for each additional class when established.